Princess Beatrice weds in dress and tiara borrowed from the Queen

 She was walked down the aisle by her father, the Duke of York, Buckingham Palace said.

+On Sunday, Buckingham Palace released two further images, saying: “Her Royal Highness Princess Beatrice of York and Mr Mapelli Mozzi have been touched by the warm wishes they have received since their wedding, and are delighted to share two additional photographs of their happy day.”

-But while the new photographs showed the couple with the Queen and Philip at a distance, there was no picture released of the pair with Beatrice’s parents.
+But while the photographs released on Saturday showed the couple with the Queen and Philip at a distance, there was no picture released of the pair with Beatrice’s parents.

 Andrew’s public life was left in tatters after his disastrous Newsnight interview about his friendship with disgraced financier Jeffrey Epstein, and in the programme’s aftermath the duke stepped back from royal duties.